pagopa/io-react-native-integrity/example/README.md

 ## Environment variables

-In order to run the app, you need to create a `.env` file by copying the `.env.local` file and updating the values.
+In order to run the app, you need to create a `.env` file by copying the `.env.local` file and updating its values.

 ```bash
 $ cp .env.local .env